Order polynomial product formulas and poset dynamics: Rowmotion of order ideals and P -partitions

 \subsubsection{Crystals and cactus group actions}

-Recall the cactus group promotion of highest weight words of weight zero for tensor products of crystals discussed in \cref{subsec:crystals_pro}.
+Recall the cactus group promotion of highest weight words of weight zero for tensor products of crystals discussed in Section~\ref{subsec:crystals_pro}.
 As explained in~\cite[Example 2.4]{pfannerer2020promotion}, for tensor products of the spin representation of the spin group, these weight zero highest weight words correspond to fans of Dyck paths, which are in bijection with $\mathcal{PP}^{m}(\Phi^+(A_n))$.
 Moreover, using the techniques of~\cite{pfannerer2020promotion} it can be shown that cactus group promotion of these words is in equivariant bijection with rowmotion of $\mathcal{PP}^{m}(\Phi^+(A_n))$, and similarly for evacuation and rowvacuation.
+Promotion of fans of Dyck paths is studied in detail in the recent paper~\cite{pappe2022promotion}.